Learn more about many of our projects and events to support Umstead State Park below.

 Solar Panels for the Umstead State Park Visitor Center

 The solar panels have been installed!
 We strive to make William B. Umstead State Park a place that people can come and learn how to make the environment in which they live cleaner, healthier, and more natural.
 And to practice what we preach, we wanted offset some of the electricity we use with power from the sun.

-The 5kw solar photovoltaic (PV) system will not only produce electricity for the Visitor Center and help reduce our dependence on energy derived from fossil fuels, but will also provide an educational component for the public to learn about renewable energy.
+The 5kw solar photovoltaic (PV) system not only produces electricity for the Visitor Center and helps reduce our dependence on energy derived from fossil fuels, but also provides an educational component for the public to learn about renewable energy.

-A small wall mounted tablet display would deliver real time solar energy production data to visitors and allow park staff to educate the public about the system and the benefits of solar power.
+A small wall mounted tablet delivers real time solar energy production data to visitors and allows park staff to educate the public about the system and the benefits of solar power.
 Southern Energy Management, a local B-corporation with nearly 1000 solar installations under their belt, was our partnering contractor.

 Butterfly Wildflower Gardens